pyesonekyaw/CZ3004-SC2079-MDP-Showcase/README.md

 ## About The Project
+2023 Semester 1 Update: At least from what my juniors told me, this repository, along with my other MDP-related ones, are entirely reusuable.
+The only exception is that you will need to retrain the YOLO model since the fonts/colors were changed.
+That is a 1-day thing.
+If you are using these repositories and you don't have a functioning, fully-integrated system by end of Week 4, reconsider your life choices.

 CZ3004/SC2079 Multidisciplinary Project is a notorious module in the computer science curriculum of Nanyang Technological University.
 A rite of passage, if you will.
 It solely comprises of a group project where students are supposed to create a 'robot car' with the hardware provided.
 The robot is supposed to perform two tasks: